takyifidelis/BMI-Calculator/README-template.md

 - [jQuery](https://jquery.com/) - This helped me with the transition.
 I really liked how I was switching betweeen *Metric* and *Imperial* easily.
 - [The TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html) - This is an amazing article which helped me finally understand TypeScript.
 I'd recommend it to anyone still learning this concept.
 A reader who completes the walkthrough should be able to:
-  -Read and understand commonly-used TypeScript syntax and patterns -Explain the effects of important compiler options -Correctly predict type system behavior in most cases
+  - Read and understand commonly-used TypeScript syntax and patterns
+  - Explain the effects of important compiler options
+  - Correctly predict type system behavior in most cases

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author